 Charlotte Vehicle Owners: Duty To Keep Your Vehicle In Good Repair

-In general, every owner of a car or truck or other motor vehicle must keep the vehicle in good repair.
+In general, every owner of a car or truck, or other motor vehicles must keep the vehicle in good repair.
 For example, you must keep your tail-lights in good operation so they are clearly visible from 500 feet in normal conditions.
 If your tail-lights are not properly functioning, and as a result, you cause a collision, then such will be considered negligence in itself.
 See White v.
 Mote, 270 N.C.
 544 (1967).
 There are many other examples where good repair is required.
 Among these are windshield wipers, headlights, tires and proper tire inflation, mirrors, and other mechanical features of your vehicle.